LLNL/metall/docs/readthedocs/basics/getting_started.md

 Clang (or Apple clang) could be used instead of GCC to build Metall.
 However, we haven't tested it intensively.
 To run on macOS, Metall requires macOS >= 10.15.

-Also, Boost C++ Libraries 1.69 or more may be required if one wants to build Metall with Clang + CUDA.

 ```bash
 clang++ -std=c++17 [tutorial_program.cpp] -I../../include -I${BOOST_ROOT}